 First of all, you need to have a proper structure for all your boards.
 What I mean by that is:

-- Next, create 5 boards with your core content.
+–Next, create 5 boards with your core content.
 Let’s say you are a blogger who writes about blogging.
-The five main core contents can be Blogging tips, How to start a blog, Blog traffic, make money with a blog, and content marketing for a blog.
+The five main core contents can be Blogging tips, How to start a blog, Blog traffic, making money with a blog, and content marketing for a blog.

 The sub-niches I mentioned above are just to give you a general idea.
 To find a proper name for your boards, you will need to do keyword research on Pinterest.